-Printer resolution is measured in ink dots per inch, also known as dpi.
-Generally, the more dots per inch, the finer the printed output you’ll get.
+Printer resolution is measured in dots per inch (dpi).
+The higher the dpi, the finer the printed output you’ll get.
 Most inkjet printers have a resolution of approximately 720 to 2880 dpi.
-(Technically, inkjet printers produce a microscopic spray of ink, not actual dots like imagesetters or laser printers.)

 Screen frequency is the number of printer dots or halftone cells per inch used to print grayscale images or color separations.
-Also known as screen ruling or line screen, screen frequency is measured in lines per inch (lpi)—or lines of cells per inch in a halftone screen.
-The higher the resolution of the output device, the finer (higher) a screen ruling you can use.
+Also known as screen ruling or line screen, screen frequency is measured in lines per inch (lpi), or lines of cells per inch in a halftone screen.
+The higher the resolution of the output device, the finer screen ruling you can use.